 Great American Cleanup

-Keep America Beautiful’s Great American Cleanup is the nation’s largest community improvement program, taking place annually each spring.
+Keep America Beautiful’s Great American Cleanup (GAC) is the nation’s largest community improvement program, taking place annually each spring from March through May.

 Start a Cleanup!

 Who: Texans who want to get involved in their local community.

 What: The Great American Cleanup is a program to support the efforts of KTB and KAB Affiliates, nonprofits, volunteers, corporations, scout groups and communities to join forces and beautify communities through beautification events, recycling events, litter cleanups and more.
 Registered participants will have access to the online event toolkit and KTB affiliates will receive trash bags, recycle bags, gloves and a banner.